 No matter how often one entertains, there’s always the question, ‘How many bottles of liquor do we need?”
-Using the following measurements as a guide, one is able to judge the number of drinks per person.
+Using the following measurements as a guide, one can judge the number of drinks per person.
 The average guest will have two or three drinks, or figure roughly one drink every half hour per person.
-A good rule of thumb in gauging how much champagne is required is to figure one bottle for every two to four people.
+A good rule of thumb in gauging how much champagne is required is to calculate one bottle for every two to four people.

 Table of Liquor Equivalents

 1 case (12 fifths) serves 50 people (82 drinks).
-Champagne fountain will operate with as little as 3 bottles of champagne and as much has 5 gallons.Liquor
+The champagne fountain will operate with as little as 3 bottles of champagne and as much as 5 gallons.

 You will need about one bartender per 75 guests if only serving beer and wine.
 Serving a full bar you will need one bartender for about every 50 guests.
 A professional company should supply the bartenders for liability purposes.